 Rocky shore invertebrates

-Barnacles, mussels and oysters are all stationary filter-feeders.
+Barnacles, mussels, and oysters are all stationary filter-feeders.
 They obtain their food by filtering for phytoplankton and edible particles straight from the water above them while they are submerged beneath the tide.
-They are often the dominant animals species on the rocky shore but their abundance is influenced by competition with each other, the environment of the shore and pressure predation from predators like starfish and oyster borers.
+They are often the dominant animal species on the rocky shore but their abundance is influenced by competition with each other, the environment of the shore, and predation pressure from predators like starfish and oyster borers.

 The large abundance of food on the rocky shore attracts a number of predators species that prey on the slow-moving grazers and stationary filter-feeders.
 Starfish and gastropods are the most effective predators on the rocky shore and have significant abilities to control grazer and filter-feeder abundance.

 Their control over these populations makes these predators important regulators of the structure of the rocky shore ecosystem.
 Feeding when the tide is in, these rocky shore predators are able to break through the hard exterior shell of many slow many species that are common on rocky shores.

 Other predators include crabs which are the fastest moving animals on the rocky shore.
 Their superior mobility comes at a sacrifice.
 Crabs have a reduced ability to stick to the rocky substrate and subsequently must behave in a way to reduce the risk of being knocked around by incoming waves.

 It is also common to find a number of algae on rocky shores and your chances increase as you move lower down the rocky shore.
 Seaweeds are most abundant in the sub-tidal zone where they often form dense kelp forests and provide habitats for many fish, worms, crustaceans, gastropods, and many more marine animals.
 Certain species can be found in the intertidal zone and more commonly these are green species of algae such as sea lettuce.